Actindo-AG/Documentation/Workflows/UserInterface/01_WorkflowElements.md

 Next to the status of each action, a number is displayed.
 This number refers to the number of tokens processed in this action.

-If a token is missing, for example, if a document has not been issued, the action cannot be executed and the process stops at the point where data are missing.
-In this case, a black square is displayed on the place specifying the number of tokens missing at this point.
+If a token is missing at some point, for example, if a document has not been received, the action cannot be executed and the process stops at the point where data are missing.
+In this case, a black square is displayed on the place specifying the number of tokens waiting to be processed.

-[comment]: <> (unsure, check!!!
-Number of tokens missing, available, processed?)

 The tokens can also be displayed in a column view in the *Tokens* tab and filtered according to their status:

-  - Processed (green)
+  - Done (green)
-  - Active (blue)
+  - Being processed (blue)
+  - Ready (grey)
   - Error (red)

-  [comment]: <> (Check names: active and error?
-Colour coding changing here too?)
+[comment]: <> (Colour coding changing here too?)

 For detailed information, see [Link](#to-be-determined).